skison/Dijkstra_map_for_Godot-1/README.md

 ### Method 2: from Github

-**Note**: on linux x64, ~~macos x86,~~ windows x64, and WebAssembly, you may skip steps 2-5 and use the pre-compiled libraries in `addons/dijkstra-map/dijkstra_map_library/bin/`.
+**Note**: on Linux x64, macOS x86, Windows x64, and WebAssembly, you may skip steps 2-5 and use the pre-compiled libraries in [addons/dijkstra-map/dijkstra_map_library/bin/](addons/dijkstra-map/dijkstra_map_library/bin/).
 They may be slightly outdated though.

 1. Clone this repository.
 2. Follow the gdext (Rust bindings for Godot 4) setup steps [here](https://godot-rust.github.io/book/intro/setup.html#rust).